What Does this Movie Mean? “A Serious Man” (2009)

 There is an episode in which Larry is wondering why his neighbor always mows a part of his, Larry’s, adjoining lawn, and Larry’s wife counsels him to just accept it as one of those mysteries of life.
 Does it matter why he mows our lawn? she asks.
 Well, actually yes, it does matter: Larry’s neighbor thinks that portion of Larry’s lawn is actually his property.
 So evidently, simply accepting things as they are is the worst possible way to react.

-The “message” is clear: if you neglect to tend to things in your life, someone else will.
-Don’t live your life on autopilot.
+The “message” is clear: if you don’t tend to that garden, someone else will.

 God will mistreat you, then punish you.